-16See Giannone, Lenza, and Reichlin (2010) for an application of this idea to identify the effects of the inception of the euro on per-capita GDP in the euro area countries.
+16See Giannone, Lenza, and Reichlin (2010) for an application of this idea to identify the effects of the inception of the euro on per capita GDP in the euro-area countries.

-To assess whether the variables of interest developed according to historical regularities, we compare their conditional expectations with the actual developments from October 2008 onward.
+Figure 4.
+Actual and Counterfactual Year-on-Year Growth Rates of M3 and Components with the actual developments from October 2008 onward.
 Significant discrepancies would signal either the materialization of different shocks from those traditionally prevailing to explain the dynamics of the variables of interest, or a change in the relationship between the latter variables and the conditioning set during the crisis.